Nikotecnology/ServerAccessLogging/README.md

 You should receive this message:

     Completed!
-Now the file .env is in this folder: /var/serveraccesslogging/.env, and you can customize the message in the same folder but in the file message.txt
+Now the file .env.local is in this folder: /var/serveraccesslogging/.env.local, and you can customize the message in the same folder but in the file message.txt

 ## Configuration